-20 Feb Lack of specialist lending advisors has hamstrung entrepreneurial growth
+20 Feb Lack of specialist lending advisors has hampered entrepreneurial growth

-Lack of specialist lending advisors has hamstrung entrepreneurial growth
+Lack of specialist lending advisors has hampered entrepreneurial growth

 When an individual has money to invest they can access any number of certified investment advisors who will carefully analyse their needs and advise on the best way forward.
 However, when it comes to debt financing, especially growth finance, South African business owners are receiving none of the same treatment.